HeroGamers/noDoot/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/Fido2603/noDoot/master/LICENSE)
 </div>

 noDoot is a Discord bot developed by HeroGamers#0001, which denies Userbots from joining your guild, effictively stopping all DM and server spam from those bots that have been quite active on Discord lately.
+The bot currently runs on +10 guild, with a total unique user count of +1000 users.

-noDoot is developed as a submission for Discord's Hack Week 2019, in the moderation category.
-Therefore, I will not be taking any PR's until the Hack Week is over.
+noDoot was originally developed as a submission for Discord's Hack Week 2019, in the moderation category, and is not run as a hobby project.
+PR's are always welcome.

 ___